2012 Spanish Grand Prix: Qualifying

 Lewis Hamilton qualified fastest but began from the back of the grid for breaking fuel regulations.

 Saturday afternoon's qualifying session was split into three parts.
 The first session ran for 20 minutes, eliminating cars that finished 18th or lower.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 17th.
 The final ten-minute session determined pole position to tenth.
 Cars that qualified for the final session had to start the race on the tyres with which they set their quickest lap times in the session.
 Conditions were warm and dry for qualifying.
 The track improved by about eight-tenths of a second per lap, rather than the usual three-tenths.
-Unlike other fast drivers, Hamilton completed two timed laps and beat Alonso and Maldonado to claim his provisional third pole position of 2012, 22nd of his career, and McLaren's 150th in Formula One with a time of 1 minute, 21.707 seconds.
-Maldonado qualified provisional second despite an untidy lap while Alonso saved a set of soft tyres and set the third-fastest lap.
+Unlike other fast drivers, Hamilton completed two timed laps and beat Alonso and Maldonado to claim his provisional third pole position of 2012, 22nd of his career, and McLaren's 150th in Formula One with a time of 1:21.707 seconds.
+Maldonado, who was fastest in the second session, qualified provisional second despite an untidy lap while Alonso saved a set of soft tyres and set the third-fastest lap.
 Grosjean took fourth using a setup learned the day before by Lotus.
 His teammate Räikkönen, fifth, made minor errors during his lap on the soft tyres.
 Pérez, sixth, was the faster Sauber driver, with Rosberg seventh after a lap set early in the third session on a new set of left-hand tyres and right-hand compounds.
 Vettel and Schumacher in eighth and ninth both elected not to complete a full lap in the third session as a tyre-saving measure for the race.
 Kobayashi, tenth, suffered a hydraulic leak en route to the pit lane at the end of the second session, prompting Sauber to instruct him to stop his car to ensure no further damage was sustained.